 Events and societies

-In addition to this, the Department of Education at York regularly hosts events whereby guest speakers and members of the Department can discuss a specific aspect of Education.
+In addition to this, Education at York regularly hosts events whereby guest speakers and members can discuss a specific aspect of Education.

 @DeptEdYork is great at keeping their social media up to date, so it’s really easy to access any information regarding current events and current educational research.

-Something which has recently been set up by a member of the department is FilmEd.
+Something which has recently been set up is FilmEd.
 FilmEd is the screening of educational films which allows for an interesting discussion, whilst also consuming copious amounts of popcorn; what’s not to love?

-Although there are many great things about the Department of Education at the University of York, these are just some of the reasons why I am so happy to be a part of a department that really values and cares about their cohort.
+Although there are many great things about Education at the University of York, these are just some of the reasons why I am so happy to be a part of an academic environment that really values and cares about their cohort.
 This make for a really valuable university experience.